larsmsp/facegame/README.md

 To run you need Node and Yarn installed:

-Install all packages with `yarn`, then run backend & frontend together with `yarn:dev`:
+Install all packages with `yarn`, then run backend & frontend together with `yarn dev`:

     yarn
     yarn dev